28 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you have hepatitis B, you must continue antiviral therapy during the study and for 6 months after.
 It's best to discuss your specific medications with the study team.

-What data supports the effectiveness of the drug combination of Durvalumab and Tremelimumab for liver cancer?
+What evidence suggests that the combination of Durvalumab and Tremelimumab might be an effective treatment for liver cancer?

 Jennifer J Knox | UHN Research